-Almost all coastal developing and transition countries are now plugged into the global Internet through SMCs.
-Fast-growing Asian and South American countries have been rapidly connected to Northern economies, and Africa’s digital isolation from the rest of the world has rapidly fallen since 2005.
-This rapid expansion of the international broadband infrastructure network and the following boom in Internet services raises strong expectations for many low-income countries’ economic catch-up, notably, through its potential for fostering innovation, productivity, trade, and job creation.
+Almost all coastal developing and transition countries have now access to the global Internet through SMCs.
+Fast-growing Asian and South American countries have been rapidly connected to Northern economies, while Africa’s digital isolation from the rest of the world has rapidly fallen since 2009 (Cariolle, 2018).
+This densification of the SMC network (Graph 1) has stimulated digital ecosystems worldwide, and raised strong expectations for many low-income countries’ economic catch-up, notably through fostered innovation, productivity, trade, and job creation.

 Updated on: 08/13/2019 17:20